-This city charm is in that the typical sightseeing agenda and box-ticketing isn’t necessary.
+This city’s charm is in that the typical sightseeing agenda and box ticketing aren’t necessary.
 Just by being present will the majesty of this Grand Queen of the Caribbean unveil herself to you.
 Still, if you need some help – there are just a few of our favorite things to do in Gay Cartagena to get you started!

 Top Highlights Of Cartagena

-Guided City Tour – Visit the Cartagena essentials on this half-day, small-group city tour.
-Hop on an air-conditioned van to discover the main sites such as La Popa, The San Felipe Castle, the history within the Walled City, and the Old Shoes Monument.
+Visit the Cartagena essentials on this half-day, small-group city tour.
+Hop on an air-conditioned van to discover the main sites, such as La Popa, The San Felipe Castle, the history within the Walled City, and the Old Shoes Monument.

 Gay Events In Cartagena

-Rumours Festival (August) – An annual gay circuit-party events held alongside Cartagena Pride, presenting an unforgettable experience in the Caribbean paradise.
+Annual gay circuit-party events are held alongside Cartagena Pride, presenting an unforgettable experience in the Caribbean paradise.
 Expect five days of fun with the best of Colombia; the hottest guys, the best production, new and beautiful locations, and more than 20 guest DJs.
 Not to be missed.

 In this relatively liberal city, you are unlikely to find any significant hotel that isn’t gay-friendly.

-Hotel Boutique Del Mar ☆☆☆ – Charming, exclusive, and simple, this wonderful hotel built in a former family residence offers clean rooms, a communal lounge, and a terrace.
-There is also a cute bar and outdoor pool to enjoy, though its location opposite the beach means you might be more tempted by the warm embrace of the Carribean.
+Charming, exclusive, and simple, this wonderful hotel built in a former family residence offers clean rooms, a communal lounge, and a terrace.
+There is also a cute bar and outdoor pool to enjoy, though its location opposite the beach means you might be more tempted by the warm embrace of the Caribbean.

 Gay Nightlife in Cartagena